ivotron/popper2-paper/paper/paper.md

 * Every step of a workflow is executed inside containers, promoting the container-native paradigm.

 * As containers abstract the OS, Popper abstracts over containers.
-All container-engines support generating OCI images from Dockerfile's as well as importing and exporting OCI images from a Docker registry.
+All container engines support generating OCI images from Dockerfile's as well as importing and exporting OCI images from a Docker registry.
-This allows Popper to behave in a container-engine agnostic manner.
+This allows Popper to behave in a container engine agnostic manner.

 * It is light-weight.
 The syntax of Popper workflows can be learned in seconds and is meant to be as close to a Makefile or a shell script as possible with the exception being that every command runs inside a container.